 - 3 tablespoons vegetable oil

-- 2 pounds beef stew meat, cut into small cubes
+- 3 pounds beef chuck or boneless short ribs, cut into 1/2-inch cubes

 - 2 teaspoons ground cumin

 - 2 teaspoons dried Mexican oregano, crumbled between your fingers